Closed Bridging Loans | Fixed Exit Bridging Finance | Aura Capital

 Want a quote for a closed bridging loan?

-Send the property address, value or purchase price, loan amount, term and exit evidence.
-We will confirm lender fit and realistic pricing quickly.
+Send the property address, value or purchase price, loan amount, term and your exit evidence.
+We will confirm if the case fits a genuine closed bridge and what pricing may be achievable.

 Ready to proceed with a closed bridging loan?

 Any mortgage or debt facility secured against property may be subject to repossession if repayments are not maintained or terms are not met.
 All finance is subject to underwriting, valuation and legal due diligence.
-Aura Capital arranges bridging loans as a broker.
+Aura Capital acts as a broker.
 Where regulated advice is required, this will be confirmed at the outset.

 Closed bridging loan FAQs